Apple Transitional Export Quota Bill

 NZAPI is satisfied on reasonable grounds that the certificate should not be issued; or

-the quota holder has not paid any fees owing under this Part, or has paid them after the due date.
+the quota holder has not paid any fees owing under this Act, or has paid them after the due date.

 NZAPI must ensure that export certificates issued under this section comply with any relevant requirements specified in the FTA.